A woman was killed after the car she was driving rolled off the road and landed upside down in a canal.

 ''I don't know how long [the car] had been there.''

 The driver was submerged when they found her and there were no signs of life, Shelley said.
 "We did what we could for her until the ambulance turned up.''

 The car appeared to have rolled off the dry tarseal on a straight stretch of road and damage to the car was minor, he said.

-State Highway 25 will be closed until further notice and diversion are in place at the intersection of Canal East Rd and Pipiroa Rd.
+State Highway 25 was closed and diversions put in place at the intersection of Canal East Rd and Pipiroa Rd.

-Police advise all motorists to avoid the area and to take an alternative route.
+Police advised motorists to avoid the area and to take an alternative route.

 - © Fairfax NZ News